FASEB-DataWorks/DataWorks-Community/README.md

 **Goal:  Develop Subject Matter Experts and Ambassadors** An embedded experience for researchers at any career stage that includes targeted curricula, hands-on service learning through the FASEB Data Help Desk, communication training through FASEB Data Salons and Knowledgebase content development, and policy experience through FASEB’s public affairs group.
-We are exploring content and professional development partnerships with the Data Curation Network, RDAP,and Data Carpentry

 *Eligibility:*  Doctorate-level researchers at any career stage working in a discipline represented by a FASEB member society.
 Participants will be provided a stipend and a completion certificate.